Cockaigne: Traditions

-A Neapolitan and Southern Italian tradition, extended to Southern Italian diaspora communities and other Latin culture countries, is the Cockaigne pole (Italian: cuccagna; Spanish: cucaña), a horizontal or vertical pole with a prize (like a ham) at one end.
-The pole is covered with grease or soap and planted during a festival.
+A Neapolitan and Southern Italian tradition, extended to Southern Italian diaspora communities and other Latin culture countries, is the Cockaigne pole (Italian: cuccagna; Spanish: cucaña; Filipino: palo sebo), a horizontal or vertical pole with a prize (like a ham) at one end.
+The pole is then coated in grease or soap and planted during a festival.
 Then, daring people try to climb the slippery pole to get the prize.
 The crowd laughs at the often failed attempts to hold on to the pole.